multitudes/38c3_roundup/README.md

 # 38c3_roundup
 A collection of interesting links about the 38c3 congress in Hamburg.
+What to expect and something to research for people not invited to the conference.
 https://events.ccc.de/congress/2024/infos/index.html

 There is so much to discover on the page of the ccc.